-Images on a webpage can be loaded in two ways – using the <img> tag or using the CSS `background` property.
-We will first look at the more common of the two, the <img> tag and then move to CSS background images.
+Images on a webpage can be loaded in two ways - using the <img> tag, or using the CSS `background` property.
+Let's first look at the more common of the two, the <img> tag, and then move on to CSS background images.

 The general concept of lazy loading images in <img> tag